 Just like the tint for your car and it just takes minutes to apply at home; no pro needed!
 It can also cut your energy bill and make your home more energy-efficient.

 2. Eliminate the best hiding spots for thieves

-Australian security experts Portcullis remind us that the security of our home is crucial and according to their statistics, the yard is your first line of defense.
+Australian security experts Portcullis reminds us that the security of our home is crucial and according to their statistics, the yard is your first line of defense.

 Do not use a privacy fence in the front of your house.
 If you have a front fence, keep it low so you can see the front of your home.